RootShelll/BypassServ/README.md

 3. **Access the Shell:** Navigate to the uploaded file in your browser to access the command shell.
 4. **Execute Commands:** Use the command shell to execute system commands, upload files, and manage directories.

-## SEO Optimization for WordPress
-To ensure your post about BypassServ Mini Shell appears well in search engines, follow these SEO tips:
-1. **Keyword Research:** Use keywords like "BypassServ Mini Shell", "webshell tool", and "ethical hacking".
-2. **Optimize On-Page Elements:** Use appropriate headings (H1, H2), meta descriptions, and alt text for images.
-3. **Internal Linking:** Link to other relevant articles on your site to improve user engagement and SEO.
-4. **Content Quality:** Provide detailed, informative, and original content to attract and retain readers.

 ## Conclusion
 BypassServ Mini Shell is a powerful tool for cybersecurity professionals and ethical hackers.
 By following the guide and using the tool responsibly, you can enhance your skills in web security and penetration testing.
 Always remember to use such tools ethically and within the legal framework.